Last Updated on

 Here at BETSOL, we’re big on machine learning, so it’s always exciting to see a great consumer-oriented application of it hit the mainstream.
 This post will dive into the machine learning technology you can use right now in Gmail’s “Smart Reply” feature.

-In case you haven’t seen it, when you read emails in a Gmail app, you are offered three auto reply options.
+In case you haven’t seen it when you read emails in a Gmail app, you are offered three auto-reply options.
 At first glance, these might seem like basic canned responses.
 But as you start using them, you realize there is something much more sophisticated going on.

 Upon choosing a Smart Reply, Gmail starts a reply email and auto-inserts your selected text.
 You’re free to adjust the text, add to it, or just simply hit Send.

-After using it for a while, the Auto Reply begin to improve.
+After using it for a while, the Auto Reply begins to improve.
 They will pick up your personal writing style and voice.
 Are you a bubbly person who likes to use exclamation marks?
 Gmail will catch on.